 • Liquid watercolor paints.
 I tried the watercolor tray variety, but just couldn’t get the colors bright enough for my taste.

 3. If the filter is wrinkled after drying, run an old steam iron over it to crisp it up.
-Cut out cloud shape tops, and black cardstock trunks.
+Cut out tree shapes from filters, and tree trunks from black card stock paper.
 Don’t be afraid to have the sides of the trees go off the paper so that they can all fit.
-Glue all down with glue stick.
+Glue all the papers down with glue stick.